tatianajiselle/ethereum-block-explorer/README.md

 - Readability: Is code clear, well defined and declared, and commented when needed?
 Intuative?
 - Documentation: Is there documentation that explains how to run the code, code architecture, testing?
 - Tests: Are there automated tests?
 Do these test edge cases and functionality?

+#How Do I Run locally?
+Great question!
+Naviagte to the source directory and run:
+> ./cli.js